 But high interest rates on many credit cards makes the debt expensive, and ballooning credit card debt can help trigger a recession.

 If cardholders struggle to make their payments on time and credit card delinquency rates rise, it's bad for the banks and can put a serious drag on the economy.

 In 2019, credit card delinquencies have been at their highest levels in seven years.
-In the latest quarter, 5.2% of accounts were 90 days past due on their payments.
+Over April, May and June, 5.2% of accounts were 90 days past due on their payments.

 10. Homebuilding cools off